WTFe-dev/whatthefe/src/posts/ai/chef-gpt.md

 Every summer, I obsess over BBQ.
 That's it.

 Trying global BBQ recipes is a **full-on adventure** where I live 🇸🇪.
-But here’s the rub (pun intended): Recipes are in all languages / formats say the recipe calls for brown sugar, but all I find is “farinsocker” hiding in a corner at ICA.
+But here’s the rub (pun intended): Recipes are in all languages / formats... say the recipe calls for brown sugar, but all I find is “farinsocker” hiding in a corner at ICA.
 Converting Fahrenheit feels like rocket science, and I scroll through someone’s Texas road trip just to learn how much cumin to use.
 Spice aisle at Coop?
 Still no Memphis rub — just me, confused, holding “paprikapulver rökt” and questioning life. 😃

 **It’s enough to kill the vibe.**

-**But this year’s different.** We’re living in the **AI-everything** geeez.
-And I figured — if AI can write poems, build apps, and beat humans at chess, it can definitely help me decode a recipe.
-So I did what any dev with a hunger for food and a seat on the AI hype train would do...
+**But this year’s different.** We’re living in the **AI-everything** era - geeezz.
+And I figured — if AI can write poems, build apps, and beat humans at chess, **it can definitely help me decode a recipe**.
+So I did what any dev with a hunger for food and a seat on the AI hype train would do... **I created Chef GPT**